-- Complete and submit the Online Application for Admission or contact the Office of Graduate Studies for a paper application. - Contact all postsecondary schools (colleges, universities and technical schools) you attended, whether you earned credit or not, and have each send Reinhardt an official transcript.
+- Complete and submit the Online Application for Admission. - Contact all postsecondary schools (colleges, universities and technical schools) you attended, whether you earned credit or not, and have each send Reinhardt an official transcript.

 If your transcripts could be under a different last name or maiden name, please note on the appropriate line on the application.
-One transcript must reflect a Bachelor's Degree from a regionally accredited college or university with a minimum 2.50 GPA (on a 4.0 scale).
+One transcript must reflect a Bachelor's Degree from a regionally accredited college or university with a minimum 2.75 GPA (on a 4.0 scale).